 This keyboard has very few features available.
 There are hotkeys for media control and a Windows key lock hotkey to prevent accidentally minimizing your game.

-The Redragon K552 uses proprietary switches that are similar to Cherry MX Blues.
+The Redragon K552 uses clicky switches that are similar to Cherry MX Blues.
 The actuation force is very low, so it doesn't require much force to press the key.
 These blue switches provide tactile feedback as well as an audible click when a keypress has been registered.

 Typing quality is decent.
 While the click of the tactile feedback feels satisfying, it feels a little out of place, as the click doesn't quite line up with the actuation.
 It isn't unpleasant, but enthusiasts of Cherry MX Blues may find it a bit odd.
 That said, the typing experience remains light and shouldn't be fatiguing over time.
 The keycaps feel nice to the touch and are very stable, though the spacebar has a slight wobble.